Governance, Decision Making and FAQs

 • 140,000 new homes by 2036.

 All of our funds have their own detailed funding criteria and we assess every application against this criteria.
-Decisions are made by a funding panel.
 You can find more information about each of these funds, their criteria and details of how to apply here.

-The LEP Board is a business led Board comprised of experienced leaders from the private sector, public sector and education.
-The Board makes all of the LEP’s significant and strategic decisions, including annual budget and business plans.
+The New Anglia LEP Board is a business-led Board, comprised of experienced leaders from the private sector, public sector and education.
+The Board makes all of the significant and strategic decisions, including annual budget and business plans.
 It also retains overall responsibility for risk and performance.

 We ensure that our Board includes representatives from small business and entrepreneurial backgrounds as well as from bigger businesses.